cemsaz/NGSIM-trajectories/README.md

 This repository contains MATLAB code to process NGSIM I-80 trajectory dataset and extract leader-follower trajectory pairs.
-These pairs can be used to analyze driving behaviors.
+These pairs can be used to analyze driving behaviors and build car following models.

 Steps:
 - Download the data from NGSIM website.
 Go to https://www.its-rde.net/index.php/data/searchdata Create an account and search for the data I-80.
 Download the vehicle trajectory data.
 RECONSTRUCTED trajectories-400-0415_NO MOTORCYCLES.csv is used in this project.